-In this study, we focus on the COSMO model (v5.1) at convection-permitting km-scale resolution in combination with the two-moment bulk cloud microphysical scheme of Seifert and Beheng (2006).
-This scheme is currently a candidate for operational implementation into the regional NWP model of the German Weather Service (DWD).
+In this study, we focus on the COSMO model (v5.1) at convection-permitting kilometre-scale resolution in combination with the two-moment bulk cloud microphysical scheme of Seifert and Beheng (2006).
+This scheme is currently a candidate for operational implementation into the regional NWP model of the German Meteorological Service (DWD).

-We follow two pathways to exploit the information content of polarimetric radar measurements for model evaluation and improvement: (1) microphysical retrievals from radar, and (2) calculating simulated polarimetric radar fields from model data using a forward operator (Ryzhkov et al., 2020).
-For example, hydrometeor classification algorithms (HCA) exploit multidimensional polarimetric radar measurements to indicate the dominant hydrometeor type in each radar bin (e.g. Straka et al.,

-- 50 2000; Besic et al., 2016).
-HCA enable us to evaluate the representation of hydrometeors in numerical models and aid in tuning the microphysical parameterizations to better match observations.
+We follow two pathways to exploit the information content of polarimetric radar measurements for model evaluation and improvement: (1) microphysical retrievals from radar and (2) calculating simulated polarimetric radar fields from model data using a forward operator (Ryzhkov et al., 2020).
+For example, hydrometeor classification algorithms (HCAs) exploit multi-dimensional polarimetric radar measurements to indicate the dominant hydrometeor type in each radar bin (e.g. Straka et al., 2000; Besic et al., 2016).
+HCAs enable us to evaluate the representation of hydrometeors in numerical models and aid in tuning the microphysical parameterisations to better match observations.
 Polarimetric radar forward operators, on the other hand, generate synthetic observations from the models, which enable a direct comparison in observation space including signatures of microphysical processes (e.g. Andrić et al., 2013; Putnam et al., 2017; Snyder et al., 2017).
-However, uncertainty also exists in the forward operators due to assumptions of hydrometeor scattering properties (e.g., liquid-ice phase partitioning, shape, - orientation, density) which are not available from the model.
-Therefore, the main goal of this study is to evaluate the synthetic polarimetric observations from the model, and constrain/quantify the above uncertainties in the model and the forward operator by exploiting the information content of polarimetric radar measurements.
+However, uncertainty also exists in the forward operators due to assumptions of hydrometeor scattering properties (e.g. liquid-phase-ice-phase partitioning, shape, orientation, density) that are not available from the model.
+Therefore, the main goal of this study is to evaluate the synthetic polarimetric observations from the model and to constrain and quantify the above uncertainties in the model and the forward operator by exploiting the information content of polarimetric radar measurements.

-This study focuses on uncertainties regarding the 1) partitioning of ice water content among different hydrometeor types in the cloud microphysics scheme and 2) assumptions of hydrometeor scattering properties in polarimetric radar forward operators using a hindcast numerical experiment setup for a widespread wintertime stratiform precipitation event over northwestern Germany.
-We argue that these types of questions benefit from a simultaneous look at forward operators, retrieval techniques such as hydrometeor classification, and cloud microphysics by a team of members from both the numerical modeling and radar communities.
+This study focuses on uncertainties regarding the (1) partitioning of ice water content among different hydrometeor types in the cloud microphysics scheme and (2) assumptions of hydrometeor scattering properties in polarimetric radar forward operators using a hindcast numerical experiment setup for a widespread wintertime stratiform precipitation event over northwestern Germany.
+We argue that these types of questions benefit from a simultaneous look at forward operators, retrieval techniques such as hydrometeor classification, and cloud microphysics by a team of members from both the numerical modelling and radar communities.
 Such horizontally uniform events facilitate the direct comparison of observations with numerical simulations and offer additional pathways to reduce the noisiness of radar observations, especially for phase measurements (see Sect.
 2.1).

-65 The paper is structured as follows.
-Sect.
-2 describes the observations and the case under investigation, the NWP model, the forward operator (FO), and the radar retrievals used for this study.
+The paper is structured as follows.
+Section 2 describes the observations and the case under investigation, the NWP model, the forward operator (FO) and the radar retrievals used for this study.
 A first model evaluation with current default configurations of microphysics and FO is presented in Sect.
 3. Sensitivity studies with model and FO are discussed in Sect.
-4. Finally, overall discussion and conclusions are presented in Sect.
-5 and Sect.
-6, respectively.
+4. Finally, overall discussion and conclusions are presented in Sects.
+5 and 6, respectively.

-2 Data and Methods
+2 Data and methods

-70 2.1 Radar Observations
+2.1 Radar observations

 Spatially and temporally high-resolution polarimetric weather radar measurements provide the undisputed core information for an in-depth evaluation of NWP models.
 In addition to improvements in quantitative precipitation estimation, polarimetric radars provide insights into precipitation microphysics and the 3D distribution of hydrometeors.

 This study exploits measurements of the polarimetric X-band Doppler radar (BoXPol) in the city of Bonn, Germany.
-It is installed at 50.73052°N, 7.0716638°E

-75 on a 30-m tall building next to the Institute for Geosciences, Department of Meteorology, at the University of Bonn at 99.9 m MSL (see also Diederich et al., 2015).
+It is installed at 50.73052° N, 7.0716638° E on a 30 m tall building next to the Institute for Geosciences, Department of Meteorology, University of Bonn, at 99.9 m above mean sea level (MSL) (see also Diederich et al., 2015).